fbpx

 So, when it comes to glamping, it’s always important to check which kind of trip you’ll be on and to ask in advance what you need to bring.

-I’ve outlined the differences in this glamping packing list, so that you always have what you need and not what you don’t.
+I’ve outlined the differences in this glamping packing list, so that you always have what you need and not what you don’t for your outdoor adventures.
 You can also find my packing recommendations on our Amazon shop here.

 Some glamping experiences even have a sink with running water